-It is for the creditors' committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
-Where it is fixed as a percentage, it is for the committee to determine the percentage or percentages to be applied, and where it is a set amount, to determine that amount.
+It is for the creditors' committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is fixed as a percentage fix the percentage to be applied.
 Rule 2.106 says that in arriving at its decision the committee shall have regard to the following matters:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator: - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 4.2 If there is no creditors' committee, or the committee does not make the requisite determination (and provided the circumstances described in paragraph 4.3 do not apply), the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as apply in the case of the committee.
-If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator, but the administrator may not make such an application unless he has first tried to get his remuneration fixed by the committee or creditors as described above, and in any case not later than 18 months after his appointment. - 4.3 There are special rules about creditors' resolutions in cases where the administrator has stated in his proposals that the company has insufficient property to enable a distribution to be made to unsecured creditors except out of the reserved fund which may have to be set aside out of floating charge assets.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 4.2 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as the committee would.
+If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator. - 4.3 There are special rules about creditors' resolutions in cases where the administrator has stated in his proposals that the company has insufficient property to enable a distribution to be made to unsecured creditors except out of the reserved fund which may have to be set aside out of floating charge assets.